FredHutch/RedcapDotNetDETs/README.md

 ?>
 ```

+###Unit Test for the Adaptive randomization code
+This allows you to quickly randomize a bunch of subjects to see if the adaptive randomization routine is working properly.

 ##DatabasedNotify
 Performs two actions based on the value of the cityField field:
  1. Adds form to appropriate data access group (DAG) based on city.